 What is azithromycin?

-Azithromycin (brand name Zithromax®) is a broad-spectrum antibiotic used for a variety of bacterial, rickettsial, and parasitic infections.
-It is often combined with other drugs to treat specific infections, such as with atovaquone to treat babesiosis in dogs.
+Azithromycin (brand name Zithromax® or Zmax®) is a broad-spectrum antibiotic used for a variety of bacterial, rickettsial, and parasitic infections.
+It is often combined with other drugs to treat specific infections, such as atovaquone to treat babesiosis in dogs.
 Azithromycin may also have anti-inflammatory, immune-modulating, and gastrointestinal motility effects.

-What if I miss giving my pet the medication?
+What if I miss giving my pet a dose of the medication?

 Give the missed dose as soon as you remember, and then wait the recommended amount of time between doses.
 Never give your pet two doses at once or give extra doses.